ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Ashwagandha Compared

-Ashwagandha (Withania somnifera) Root Extract Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+Ashwagandha (Withania somnifera) Root Extract Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows